bloodraven66/textToRtmriSynthesis/Codes/README.md

-all the scripts for trainining of seq-seq model, cvae model, segnet model for objective evaluation etc will be shared publicly, shortly
+all the scripts for trainining of seq-seq model, cvae model, segnet model for objective evaluation are present here.